minhnh/mas_domestic_robotics/mdr_planning/mdr_actions/mdr_perception_actions/mdr_perceive_plane_action/README.md

 ### Goal:

-Name of the configuration set for setting up the dynamic parameter server.
+* ``string plane_config``: Name of the configuration set for setting up the dynamic parameter server.
 Each plane should have a set of configurations, and all configuration sets should be listed in ``config/perceive_plane_configurations.yaml``

 ### Result: